Assessing and developing cybersecurity capability

 - Cybersecurity Policy and Strategy: Devising cybersecurity strategy and resilience;

 - Cyber Culture and Society: Encouraging responsible cybersecurity culture within society;

 - Cybersecurity Education, Training and Skills: Developing cybersecurity knowledge;

 - Legal and Regulatory Framework: Creating effective legal and regulatory frameworks; and

 - Standards, Organisation and Technologies: Controlling risks through standards, controls and technologies.

 The deployment of the CMM consists of an in-country stakeholder consultation process and a comprehensive report, drafted by the GCSCC, which provides recommendations for how to enhance the maturity of each dimension.
 With this evidence, governments are in an informed position to make investment decisions which will increase the maturity of the cybersecurity capacity of the country.

 The initiative by the UK Foreign & Commonwealth Office (FCO), the Organization of American States (OAS) and the Norwegian Ministry of Foreign Affairs, has been vigorous in expanding the reach of the CMM.
-It was deployed in more than 50 countries across Africa, Asia, Europe, and Oceania since 2015 together with the key strategic international partners of the GCSCC (incl. the Commonwealth Telecommunications Organisation (CTO), the International Telecommunication Union (ITU), and the World Bank), and has significantly underpinned a regional study of the OAS in Latin America and the Caribbean.
+It was deployed in more than 50 countries across Africa, Asia, Europe, and Oceania since 2015 together with the key strategic international partners of the GCSCC (incl. the Commonwealth Telecommunications Organisation (CTO), the International Telecommunication Union (ITU), and the World Bank).

 Expected outcomes in 2017 and beyond